Stay healthy so you can study and work well

 Currently we are offering:

-- Telehealth consultations for medical consultations not requiring a physical examination, as well as all mental health nurse, psychologist and psychiatrist appointments
+- Face-to-face consultations, telehealth consultations for medical consultations not requiring a physical examination, as well as all mental health nurse, psychologist and psychiatrist appointments

 - Flu vaccinations for students and staff